 WHERE WE ARE NOW

 We are now the largest independent motorcycle blog in the world, with the largest social media presence and a world class annual show, with new shows in the making.
-The venue now attracts visitors from all over the world and as a pure hospitality venue we rank in the top 3% of all restaurants in London on Trip Advisor, which is down to great service – not over-priced food.
+The venue attracts visitors from all over the world and as a pure hospitality venue we rank in the top 3% of all restaurants in London on Trip Advisor, which is down to great service – not just the good food.

 We sponsor and support other events and work as a close cooperative with other biking groups, clubs and businesses, supporting builders, riders and especially welcoming new people interested in getting on a bike.
 We also all ride every day, and many of us race, ride on track-days, off-road, or have ridden some truly massive trans-continental trips.